swyxio/swyxdotio/content/writing/technical/svelte/svelte-why.md

 One of the first things that will probably hit you on first contact is that Svelte is very much on the Batteries Included side of frameworks, even more than Vue (which is a LOT more than React). (*i cant compare with other frameworks because I dont know them*)

 I have to agree with Rich that a proper frontend framework should come with a styling solution.
-One that lets you Just Write CSS [todo: link].
+One that lets you [Just Write CSS](https://svelte.dev/blog/the-zen-of-just-writing-css).

 But Svelte keeps going.
 Transitions and Animations.
 State Management.
 Even the server-side rendering metaframework is first-class.
 Here is a list of First class Svelte features and their third party React equivalents